alexqguo/pizza-box-game/README.md

 * Customize shape of the canvas

 ### Bugs
+* Window unload event to register a user as offline seems to have issues
 * You can move a shape loaded from localstorage
 * The flip indicators can go a bit past the boundaries of the board if you time it correctly